rongfengliang/castled/docs/docs/contributing-to-castled/destination-connector.md

 ## Configuring the app connection

 Creating an app connection is a prerequisite to creating a pipeline.
-[AppConfig](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/apps/AppConfig.java) class contains the connection params required to establish connection to our destination app.
+[AppConfig](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/apps/AppConfig.java) class includes the connection params required to establish connection to our destination app.
 We have to extend the AppConfig class and mention the connection parameters in the sub class.

 ```
 @Getter